complytime/community/STYLE_GUIDE.md

 ---

-## 4. Centrally manages configuration files, templates, and standardized CI/CD workflows
+## 4. Infrastructure Standards Centralization

 We should centralize workflows, configurations, and templates as much as possible.
 Refer to [org-infra](https://github.com/complytime/org-infra).